nrednav/youtube-playlist-duration-calculator/README.md

 - Calculate & display the total duration of a YouTube playlist
 - **Multi-variant support:** Works across different YouTube rendering architectures.
 These include traditional renderer elements and newer view-model layout.
-- **Confidence-bounded aggregation:** When some timestamps are estimated via pattern matching (not found by exact selector), the summary shows the number of estimated videos and an upper-bound error margin
-- **Failure signaling:** If YouTube's layout changes in an unsupported way, the extension displays a diagnostic report instead of silently failing
+- **Failure signaling:** If YouTube's layout changes in an unsupported way, the extension displays feedback and offers users the ability to report the issue
 - Sort playlists with 100 videos or less, by the following criteria:
   - Duration
   - Channel Name